Acts 9:32–43 . . .

 Looking at Peter, Backwards and Forwards

 In spite of Peter’s love for the Lord Jesus, his growth in the faith, and the power that God had manifested in his life and ministry, he held the same views of his unbelieving Jewish brethren.
 And so did the rest of the apostles.
-So God set out to change Peter’s thinking in a way that was nearly as dramatic as Saul's conversion, as described in the first part of chapter 9 (see Week 16).
+So God set out to change Peter’s thinking in a way that was nearly as dramatic as Saul's conversion, as described in Acts 9:1–19).

 Peter’s change of mind was progressive, just as Paul’s conversion involved a process.
 Geographically, the progress is most evident: Peter started in Jerusalem, then went down to Samaria and its towns (8:14, 25); some time later, he was found in Lydda (9:32) and then at Joppa (9:39, 43), and then at Caesarea (10:24); after this, he'd return to Jerusalem (11:2).